 Wondering about some good sources for protein?
 Here you go:

-- Dairy: cottage cheese, eggs, egg whites, egg substitutes, yogurt (both Greek and non-Greek)
+- Dairy: cottage cheese, eggs, egg whites, egg substitutes, Greek yogurt

 - Meat: chicken, duck, ostrich, turkey, beef, buffalo, elk, venison, pork (always choose those lean cuts)

 - Seafood: catfish, halibut, lobster, salmon, shrimp, tilapia, tuna

 - Vegan: tempeh, texturized vegetable protein (TVP), tofu

 And here’s another awesome protein option!
 If you follow me and Chris at all on social media, you’ll often see us chugging down a protein shake.
 Let’s get real…we’re SUPER busy (hence, the chugging 😉 ), and a protein shake can be an easy, delicious, and nutritious way to fill in that protein gap in our nutrition programs.

 How Does Protein Powder Factor In?
 And When Should You Use It?